 HTTP POST method using XML (mandatory)

-WPS servers shall implement HTTP POST transfer of the DescribeProcess request, using XML encoding only.
+WPS servers shall implement Execute request via HTTP POST.
 The request parameters are encoded as XML elements, with their contents identical to those indicated in the parameter table shown above according to the Execute request XML schema.
-Examples of Execute request encoded in XML are found here.

 The form of the response to an Execute operation request depends on the value of the "ResponseForm" parameter in the execute request.